 Yeah, sure it will.

-Feature image (altered) by Jeremy Bishop on Unsplash.
-Middle by Rene Asmussen from Pexels.
-Bottom by Colton Sturgeon on Unsplash.
-For more, go to Robert Brancatelli.
+Feature image by Jeremy Bishop; middle by Rene Asmussen; bottom by Colton Sturgeon.
+Like fiction?
+Check out the “Mercury trilogy” (The Gringo and Laura Fedora) as well as the autobiographical Nine Lives here.
+Also, go to Robert Brancatelli.
 The Brancatelli Blog is a member of The Free Media Alliance, which promotes “alternatives to software, culture, and hardware monopolies.”

 Robert, I was given the following poster at my commitment ceremony: